marcpage/libernet/notes.md

 Address history describes the most recent versions of a [bundle](#bundle-description), each of which link to previous [bundles](#bundle-description) for a web address.
 Each entry is at least 330 bytes, histories can be up to 3,000 entries.
 To get the size down to 1 MiB uncompressed, entries may be removed.
-Removing entries should be prioritized by number of history chains it appears in, with most appearances being highest priority to remove.
+Care should be taken to have every signer represented in the *heads* list.
+If every head cannot be represented (as it would increase the size of the history beyond 1 MiB), then older entries which show up in [bundle](#bundle-description) *previous* chains me be removed.
 Address histories are not encrypted, but may be compressed if compression improves size.
 The identifier of an address history is a hash of compressed contents (or uncompressed if uncompressed is smaller).
 Unlike a [small file](#small-file), address history is not encrypted.

+The *heads* list should be ordered from most recent change to oldest change.

 Address history is requested for a particular address via [Data Matching](#data-matching).
 The path to the contents referenced by the history is first converted to lowercase.